strayMat/causal-ml-course/slides/flexible_models.typ

   - Statistical learning 101: bias-variance trade-off

-  - Regularization for linear models: Lasso, Ridge, Elastic Net
+  - Regularization for linear models: Lasso, Ridge, Post Lasso

   - Transformation of variables: polynomial regression

   #uncover(2)[🤔 But...
-How to select the best model? the best hyper-parameters?]
+How to select the best model? the best hyper-parameters?\
+   eg. regularization strength for Ridge]
 ]